CodeSolid/cassandra.g8/README.md

 ## Assumptions
 * You have Cassandra running on your local machine (or see see src/test/resources/reference.conf to configure Cassandra).
-* Scala version 2.11.2 (for now -- if requested I'll probably add support for other Scala versions)
+* Scala version 2.11.2.
+I may add support for other versions soon, but the build.sbt is pretty minimal and should be easy to tweak in the meantime.
 * You'll need sbt and giter8 of course.

 Enjoy, and check out thes other great [giter8 templates](https://github.com/n8han/giter8/wiki/giter8-templates) as well.